 Great Danes are a lean and athletic breed, though people expect them to be heavy and stocky.

-I thought it would be helpful to share some photos of dogs that are emaciated, thin and overweight so that you can make some real-life comparisons about whether or not your Great Dane is too skinny or not.
+I thought it would be helpful to share some photos of dogs that are emaciated, thin, and overweight so that you can make real-life comparisons about whether or not your Great Dane is too skinny.

 Always, always consult your veterinarian if you are unsure either way.
 Dogs can gain and lose weight quickly and may have underlying health problems, including parasites and diabetes.

-The following images are of Great Danes, including ‘Euro’ Danes that are at a healthy weight.
+The following images are of Great Danes that are at a healthy weight.
 Click on any image to view larger and in full.

 Notice the defined waist, tuck in the abdomen, muscle, and even the presence of a rib or two.
 These dogs all appear to be offered plenty of free exploration time on varied terrain (which helps develop strength in feet, hips and abs!).
 They enjoy running, playing and being active.

 You may feel that some of these dogs are underweight!
 Unfortunately, overweight dogs skew our perception of what is healthy in Great Danes.

 Chances are, if you think your dog is too skinny, you may find that your dog actually belongs in this group!

 Many times, lean dogs actually need more muscle development, not more fat.
 Keep that in mind; if your Dane is active and moving, they will develop muscle and can fill out in a healthy and strong way.
 Do not overfeed your Great Dane!